Jie317/tencent_pcvr_dump/README.md

 - ->output2

 ## PART II
-- note: the different between part 1 and 2 is about the feature of isapp
+- Note: the different between part 1 and 2 is about the feature of isapp
 ### Model 1.
 FREL
 - Input data : (the data separated by sites and apps)
 - L1->isapp->False->21 original features + 8 additional features + 1 LSA feature + 19 gbdt features